 Figure 35 - Comparison of tidal ERT results, the original groundwater model results and new groundwater model with an even hydraulic conductivity of the Miami Oolite for all layers.

 Based on the assumption that the hydraulic conductivity may be incorrect, a new steady-state and tidal simulation was conducted with the Key Largo Limestone zone set to the same hydraulic conductivity of the Miami Oolite, 120 m/day (Figure 35).
 The new groundwater model has a sharper interface between the freshwater and seawater.
 This is the opposite of what the ERT salinity results suggest.
-The hydraulic conductivity of the Key Largo Limestone be increased, >1400 m/day, to match the ERT results.
+The hydraulic conductivity of the Key Largo Limestone may need to be increased, >1400 m/day, to match the ERT results.
 Due to the uncertainty of the formation factor and consideration of the contribution of high variability in porosity in the Key Largo Limestone, an accurate recalculation of the hydraulic conductivity would require more information which is unavailable with no deep wells near the coast.

 Tidal Effects on the Lens